The decision to go to culinary school usually brings up a couple of questions: How much does it cost, and how will you be able to pay for it?

 *Information may not reflect every student’s experience.
 Results and outcomes may be based on several factors, such as geographical region or previous experience.

-1Based on comparable student population data for Austin and Boulder as reported in Integrated Postsecondary Education Data System (IPEDS)
+1Based on comparable student population data for Austin and Boulder as currently reported in Integrated Postsecondary Education Data System (IPEDS)